piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 #### Note: For the demo, we will be using the Youtube Clone website on Azure Virtual Machine
 - Build Pipeline vs. Release Pipeline
+- Provision the Azure VM to host the application
 - Creating Build Pipelines using the classic editor
 - Creating build pipeline using YAML
 - YAML pipeline structure, the difference between jobs, stages, steps, and tasks